-Islamic State kills scores in southwest Syria attacks: state media
+Islamic State kills about 100 in southwest Syria attacks

-BEIRUT (Reuters) - Islamic State militants killed scores of people in a series of attacks on government-held parts of southwestern Syria on Wednesday, including multiple suicide blasts in Sweida city, official sources said.
+BEIRUT (Reuters) - Islamic State militants killed about 100 people in a series of attacks on government-held parts of southwestern Syria on Wednesday, including multiple suicide blasts in Sweida city, the jihadist group and official sources said.

-The seemingly coordinated attacks were the deadliest to hit government territory in many months.
-At least 50 people were killed and 78 wounded in total, the head of the Sweida health authority told al-Manar TV, run by Damascus ally Hezbollah.
+The coordinated attacks were the deadliest to hit government territory in many months.
+Some 96 people were killed and 176 wounded in total, the head of the Sweida health authority told the pro-Damascus Sham FM radio.

-The Syrian Observatory for Human Rights, a Britain-based war monitoring group, said at least 100 people were killed.
-Islamic State said in a statement that it had carried out the attacks.
+The Syrian Observatory for Human Rights, a Britain-based war monitoring group, said 156 people were killed.
+Islamic State said in a statement that it had killed more than 100 people in the attacks.

 Northeast of Sweida city, the jihadists launched simultaneous attacks on several villages where they clashed with government forces, state media and the Observatory said.